Poushali Ganguli

 Clinical Trials

-I design and conduct economic evaluations alongside clinical trials.
-This includes drafting proposals, study protocols, statistical analysis plans, report to funders and manuscripts for publishing in peer-reviewed academic journals.
+I design and conduct economic evaluations alongside clinical trials, including drafting proposals, study protocols, statistical analysis plans and manuscripts for peer-reviewed journals.

 Meta-analysis and Evidence Synthesis